gdkimaiyo/cs50x.practice/README.md

 - argv[0] holds the name of the program
 - argv[1] upto argv[n] are command line arguments, i.e, argv[1] is the first
 command line argument and argv[n] is the last argument
+- Command Line arguments provides a means of controlling the program outside instead of inside.
+- Arguments passed are separated by a space, however, wrap arguments with single or double quotes if the argument has a space within.

 ### type_casting
 The **aim** of this program is to understand **type casting**.
 Type casting